zlogic/mendix-docs/content/en/docs/deployment/private-cloud/private-cloud-deploy.md

 {{< figure src="/attachments/deployment/private-cloud/private-cloud-deploy/technicalContact.png" class="no-border" >}}

-For applications created before December 12, the Technical Contact field will be empty by default.
+For applications created before December 12, the Technical Contact field is empty by default.
 It can be set by a user with cloud access permissions for the application.

-{{% alert color="warning" %}}
+{{% alert color="info" %}}
 Once a Technical Contact is assigned, they automatically receive administrative permissions for all namespaces associated with environments in the application.
 {{% /alert %}}

 For applications created on or after December 12, the Technical Contact is automatically set to the application's creator.
-In such cases, whenever a new environment is added, the Technical Contact will receive administrative permissions for the namespaces associated with that environment.
+In such cases, whenever a new environment is added, the Technical Contact receives administrative permissions for the namespaces associated with that environment.

-The Technical Contact can be updated later, but only by the current Technical Contact.
+The Technical Contact can be changed later, but only by the current Technical Contact.

-## Managing Your Environments from the Environment Details Page{#environment-details}
+## Managing Your Environments from the Environment Details Page {#environment-details}

 Each environment you create has an **Environment Details** page which allows you to monitor and manage your environments.
 You can reach this by clicking the **Details** button next to the environment you want to manage.